linked-db/linked-ql/README.md

 );
 ```

-└ *(Details in the [Automatic Schema Inference](https://github.com/linked-db/linked-ql/wiki/Automatic-Schema-Inference) section.)*

 </details>
 </td></tr>

 <tr><td>
 <details _name="features"><summary>Automatic schema versioning</summary>

 The typical database has no concept of versioning, but no problem, Linked QL comes with it to your database, and along with it, a powerful rollback and rollforward system!
-On each DDL operation you run against your database (`CREATE`, `ALTER`, `DROP`), you get a savepoint automatically created for you and a seamless rollback path you can take anytime!
+On each DDL operation you run against your database (`CREATE`, `ALTER`, `DROP`), you get a savepoint automatically created for you and a seamless rollback path you can take anytime! *(See ➞ [Automatic Schema Versioning](https://github.com/linked-db/linked-ql/wiki/Automatic-Schema-Versioning))*

 ##### └ *Preview:*

-> ✨ Alter your database and get back a reference to a "savepoint" automatically created for you
+> (1a): Alter your database and get back a reference to a "savepoint" automatically created for you

 ```js
 // Alter schema